Links on SoundGuys may earn us a commission. Learn more.

 Whether you’re a professional or a secret goth, black just looks cool

-But let’s end this section on another positive because toughness aside, I love how Beyerdynamic designed this headset.
+But let’s end this section on another positive because toughness aside, I love how Beyerdynamic designed this headphones.
 It’s all-black which is already a plus in my book because whether you’re a professional or a secret goth, black just looks cool.
 The only accent of color is the name of the headphones (which I can do without but isn’t a deal breaker) and the gray memory foam ear pads which you can see from the outside of the open-back design.
-Again, adding the perfect bit of flashiness to the minimal design.
+Again, adding the perfect bit of flashiness to the utilitarian design.

 Does the Beyerdynamic DT 990 PRO block out noise?